top of page

 5. Backhanded Compliments:

 Giving compliments that contain a hidden critical message or are undermining in nature.
 A typical scenario could be your boss saying, “You finally got it right this time,” after a successful project completion.
 While it sounds like a compliment, the underlying message might feel belittling, as if your success was unexpected.
+It's also a classic sign of a gaslighting boss.

 6. Withholding Praise or Recognition: